-Gas barbecues are provided in the park for people to use, or they can bring their own portable gas stoves.
+Park visitors are encouraged to bring their own portable gas stoves.

 Wood fires or solid fuel fires that use heat beads are not permitted in Pilbara parks.
 The old and dead wood that may look like firewood is used by many animals for shelter, protection and sometimes even food.
 In Western Australia all plants and animals are protected so it is against the law to break branches from trees to use as firewood.